85+ College Student Statistics For 2023 (Latest Facts)

 College Student Demographics

-1. In the year 2020, of for-credit students that enrolled in community colleges in the United States, 60% of them were found to be girls.
+1. In the year 2020, of for-credit students who enrolled in community colleges in the United States, 60% of them were found to be girls.

 2. 9.6 million students in college were reported to be females.